Antal Németh

 Antal Németh (born 1 March 1974) is a Hungarian professional football coach who last managed Fortuna Liga club DAC 1904 Dunajská Streda.

+Manager career

+On 23 January 2026, Németh was appointed as the coach of the Hungary national under-21 football team.

+On 26 March 2026, he debuted as the coach of the Hungary national under-21 football team with a 1-0 defeat from Israel national under-21 football team at Pancho Aréna, Felcsút.

 Personal life

 Németh is married to his wife Stella.